 - Site Characteristics.
-In 2019, Valley Water included 2,823 sites irrigating 5,062 acres of landscape in the program.
-The average depth of water applied over all landscape area was 3.3 feet totaling 16,818 acre feet or about 6% of total use of Valley Water sources by retailers. - Stakeholder Engagement.
-In 2019, stakeholders at 55% of sites actively viewed program information via the Waterfluence website; sites not online get mailed paper reports.
-A survey of online stakeholders finds 79% to be satisfied or very satisfied with the program. - Landscape Field Surveys.
-In 2019, we completed 41 landscape field surveys at targeted sites agreeing to have our irrigation expert gather in-depth diagnostics and provide recommendations to improve irrigation efficiency.
-Since 2014, we have conducted 162 field surveys.
-For sites using spray sprinklers, only 13% had heads in good mechanical condition operating at designed water pressures. - Irrigation Efficiency Opportunities.
+In 2020, Valley Water included 2,935 sites irrigating 5,257 acres of landscape in the program.
+The average depth of water applied over all landscape area was 3.7 feet totaling 19,818 acre feet or about 7% of total use of Valley Water sources by retailers. - Stakeholder Engagement.
+In 2020, stakeholders at 54% of sites actively viewed program information via the Waterfluence website; sites not online get mailed paper reports. - Landscape Field Surveys.
+In 2020, we only completed 12 landscape field surveys at targeted sites agreeing to have our irrigation expert gather in-depth diagnostics and provide recommendations to improve irrigation efficiency.
+The surveys occurred prior to shutting down our field survey service for the remainder of year because of the covid pandemic.
+Since 2014, we have conducted 174 field surveys covering 567 irrigated acres. - Irrigation Efficiency Opportunities.
 Significant reductions in overwatering can still be made with commercial sites, especially those with less than 1 acre of landscaping, planted predominately with shrubs, and not including their landscape contractor as an online viewer.
-In 2019, overwatering totaled 5,720 acre feet or 34% of all water used at participating sites.
-Overwatering averaged 1.1 feet over all irrigated landscape, but was greater than 2 feet at 36% of sites. - Irrigation Efficiency Trends.
-Overwatering dropped significantly after 2013, reaching a low point in 2015 during a statewide drought.
-Overwatering rebounded in subsequent years, but was lower in 2019 than 2018, and is still more than 20% below 2013 levels.
+In 2020, overwatering totaled 6,264 acre feet or 33% of all water used at participating sites.
+Overwatering averaged 1.2 feet over all irrigated landscape but was greater than 2 feet at 36% of sites. - Irrigation Efficiency Trends.
+Overwatering at both commercial and public sites dropped significantly after 2013, reaching a low point during a 2015-16 statewide drought.
+Overwatering rebounded in subsequent years but is still 29% below 2013 levels. - 2021 Program Upgrades.
+Based on interviews with users at large landscape contractor companies, we are enhancing our website dashboard to allow users to define and view a more focused list of their "favorite" sites.
+We will also be adding a new "irrigable not irrigated" landscape classification to our online maps to assist retail agencies with SB 606 / AB 1668 reporting requirements associated with dedicated irrigation meters.